 Monitor all your virtual machines and their hypervisors regardless of your virtualization solution.

 Virtual environments in enterprises

 When monitoring containers, there are some similarities to the monitoring of virtual servers, but there are also additional aspects that you should consider.

-Monitoring the individual containers or the hypervisior and the VMs alone is not sufficient.
-In addition to the infrastructure, companies must also consider network components, storage and other related elements in their monitoring.
+Monitoring the individual containers or the hypervisor and the VMs alone is insufficient.
+In addition to the virtual infrastructure, companies must also consider network components, storage, and other related elements in their monitoring.

-Whether you choose VMware vSphere, Microsoft Hyper-V, Citrix XenDesktop or another platform, it is likely that IT managers will no longer want to create hosts manually – instead hosts are created and decay automatically.
+Whether you choose VMware vSphere, Microsoft Hyper-V, Citrix XenServer, or another platform, IT managers will likely no longer want to create hosts manually.
+Instead, hosts will be created and decay automatically.

-As an all-in-one platform, Checkmk also offers a precise insight into all relevant areas: starting with the basic hardware or cloud infrastructure, the virtualization platform and the VMs themselves, right through to storage and network devices.
+As an all-in-one platform, Checkmk also offers precise insights into all relevant areas: Starting with the basic hardware and cloud infrastructure, it not only monitors the deployed virtualization platform and the VMs provided by it, but also the connected storage and network devices.

 Advantages of monitoring virtualized servers with Checkmk

-Extensive experience, and existing integrations
+Extensive experience and existing integrations